HightechSec/git-scanner/README.md

 ## Todos
 - Creating a `Docker Images` if it's possible
 - Adding Extractor on the next Version
-- Adding Thread Processing
+- Adding ~~Thread Processing~~ Multi Processing (`Bash doesn't Support Threading`)

 ## Changelog
-All notable changes to this project listed in this [file] (https://github.com/HightechSec/git-scanner/blob/master/CHANGELOG.md)
+All notable changes to this project listed in this [file](https://github.com/HightechSec/git-scanner/blob/master/CHANGELOG.md)

 # Credits
 Thanks to: